SibuStephen/grunt-docs/Using-the-CLI.md

 Run `sudo npm install -g grunt-cli`.

-The `grunt` command-line interface comes with a series of options (You may only need to use sudo (for OSX, *nix, BSD etc)).
+The `grunt` command-line interface comes with a series of options (Windows users should omit "sudo", and may need to run the command-line with elevated privileges).
 Use `grunt -h` from your terminal to show these options.

 ### --help, -h
 Display help text